Eco 360

 Jeffery Edward Mcdougal - High School Teacher at Trenton High School, Trenton Ontario

-Sana Kaleem - Teacher in Training, Bachelors of Education, University of Ottawa
+Sana Kaleem - Teacher in Training, Bachelor of Education, University of Ottawa

-Madison Lehti - Teacher in Training, Bachelors of Education, University of Lethbridge
+Madison Lehti - Teacher in Training, Bachelor of Education, University of Lethbridge

 Kaitlyn McCormack - Teacher, Louis Riel School Division